andrew/ultimate-awesome/README.md

 - [awesome-serialization](https://github.com/maximveksler/awesome-serialization) - Data formats useful for API, Big Data, ML, Graph & co.
 - [awesome-macos](https://github.com/milanaryal/awesome-macos) - A curated list of 😎 awesome apps and tools for  macOS.
 - [awesome-auth](https://github.com/patrykorwat/awesome-auth) - A curated list of awesome AuthN+Z libraries and resources. .
+- [awesome-agentic-search](https://github.com/qhjqhj00/awesome-agentic-search) - 🔍 Awesome Agentic Search is a curated list of papers, tools, and resources on agentic search—where AI agents plan, search, and reason to answer complex questions.
+Explore the latest research, benchmarks, and industry solutions for next-gen search-enhanced AI! 🤖✨.
 - [Starred-Repo](https://github.com/yankeexe/Starred-Repo) - :zap: Collection of  Starred Repos to find them easily.
 - [awesome-lanzarote](https://github.com/zupo/awesome-lanzarote) - Collection of useful bits for digital nomads & expats in Lanzarote.
 - [awesome-ascii](https://github.com/90dy/awesome-ascii) - 👻 Awesome ASCII games, libraries, tools, softwares and more. just for the fun.
+- [awesome-neuromorphic](https://github.com/artiomn/awesome-neuromorphic) - A curated list of awesome neuromorphic frameworks, libraries, resources, and other things.
 - [fucking-terminals-are-sexy](https://github.com/Correia-jpv/fucking-terminals-are-sexy) - 💥 A curated list of Terminal frameworks, plugins & resources for CLI lovers.
 With repository stars⭐ and forks🍴.
 - [awesome-papers](https://github.com/Data-Centric-GraphML/awesome-papers) - A collection of papers and resources about Data-centric Graph Machine Learning (DC-GML).
 - [awesome-founder-communities](https://github.com/DirectorySurf/awesome-founder-communities) - A curated list of the best online communities for startup founders, indie makers, solopreneurs, and creators to connect, learn, and grow.
+- [awesome](https://github.com/FightingDesign/awesome) - 💡 令人惊叹的一些前端资源、工具包等汇总。（💡  Amazing summary of some front-end resources, toolkits, etc.）.
 - [awesome-elm-pltd](https://github.com/hayleigh-dot-dev/awesome-elm-pltd) - A showcase of awesome programming language projects and resources written in Elm.
 - [awesome-multiplayer-games](https://github.com/herrherrmann/awesome-multiplayer-games) - :joystick: Awesome games for local multiplayer sessions or LAN parties.
 - [awesome-recruit-engineer-careers](https://github.com/hotchemi/awesome-recruit-engineer-careers) - リクルートグループのエンジニア採用情報.